baxtheman/redis-benchmark/presentation.md

 - https://redis.io/   https://github.com/redis/redis

 - BSD-licensed open-source, 45K GitHub stars

-- written in C language by Salvatore Sanfillipo and was first released on May 10, 2009
+- written in C language by Salvatore Sanfillipo @antirez
+- first released on May 10, 2009

 - The data model is key-value